jevvilla/workshop-angular-testing/README.md

 ```

 ## Challenge #3

-Admit it Challenge #2 was so easy, It could do it my blind grandfather :older_man:
+You have to admit it, Challenge #2 was so easy that even my blind grandfather could do it:older_man:

-<br>Come on guys!! let't do it more interesting. :facepunch:
+**Come on guys!! let't make it more interesting. :facepunch:**

+- Have you notice that there's an inline template in the `app.component.ts` file?
+Nice..! let's separate them, move the inline template to an external template:
+  - Create a file...
+  - Name it correctly..
+  - Reference it in the component..
-- Have you figured out there's inline template in `app.component.ts` file ?
-Nice..! let's separate, move inline template to an external template. <b>Note: </b> do the same process for `joke.component.ts`, it is important keeping the file names, just change the extension. e.g: `joke.component.html`
+  - **Note:** Do the same process for `joke.component.ts`, it is important to keep the file names, just change the extension. e.g: `joke.component.html`
-- Now you have an external template, you have to refactor the `app.component.spec.ts` code.
-Make a refactor using `TestBed` including its appropiate setup for external templates, to declare components, etc. <i><b>Hint: </b><i> use `async` for `configureTestingModule`
+- Now that you have an external template, you have to refactor the `app.component.spec.ts` code.
+Make a refactor using the `TestBed` including its appropiate setup for external templates, to declare components, etc. ***Hint:*** use `async` for `configureTestingModule`

 ### [Take next challenge >>](https://github.com/jevvilla/Workshop-ATesting/tree/4#your-first-unit-test-in-angular)